wilhelm-murdoch/validator/README.md

 I wrote this because I could not find a decent validation library for Python.
 This does precisely what the title suggests; it makes it easier to manage input validation in Python.

+There are a handful of other validation libraries out there, but they are all either dated or require you to work your head around some strange syntax.
+This is the package you want to use when you don't want waste precious time thinking about how the validator should work; it's all in plain English.

 Requirements
 ============